fenixbul/infinity-site-builder/README.md

 - **Webpack Configuration**: The `dfx.webpack.config.js` helps with initializing canister IDs and ensuring that environment variables are passed correctly into the Next.js application.
 - **Static Export**: The Next.js configuration is set to `output: 'export'`, meaning the app is built as a static site, which is suitable for hosting on an asset canister.
+- **Using Tailwind CSS and Flowbite**: Tailwind CSS is used for styling throughout the app.
+Flowbite, a Tailwind component library, is used to quickly create interactive UI components.
+Check Flowbite React documentation [here](https://flowbite-react.com/).

 ## Known Issues